rodrigorc/papercraft/README.md

 This program is published under the GPL-3.0-or-later license.
 See the [LICENSE][LIC] file for the full text.

-PDF files generated with this program are not affected by this license but by that of the 3D model you use, as it will be a derivative work.
+Files generated with this program are not affected by this license but by that of the 3D model you use, as it will be a derivative work.
 If in doubt contact a real lawyer.

 If you create any nice paper model, I'd appreciate if you open an [issue][ISSUE] and send some pictures.